MichaelTMiyoshi/JavaWithMiyoshi/Problems/GoalSheet01.md

 **Problem GS01-03 - Shapes using println**

-Do BJP Ch 1 exercise 9 (make sure to use a static method.
+Do BJP Ch 1 exercise 9 (make sure to use a static method).

 **Problem GS01-04 - Kid Songs**